Skip to main content

 Photo Credit: Kamal Deen Djabaku

 • GMP is an important platform for delivering core health and nutrition services and promoting child growth and development.
-Facility and community points offer GMP with other key health and nutrition services such as immunization, vitamin A supplementation, and sick child care to maximize coverage.
+Facility and community-based providers offer GMP with other key health and nutrition services such as immunization, vitamin A supplementation, and sick child care to maximize coverage.
 Caregivers want to know about their children’s growth and development.

 • Health workers in both countries measured weight.
 For most children regularly measured, health workers used the growth trend (the growth pattern over time) for counseling.
 When children did not have regular measures, health workers could not identify growth faltering so instead focused their attention on children who were already malnourished based on their current weight or mid-upper arm circumference.